 The current Secretary-General is Rt Hon Patricia Scotland QC, from Dominica.
 She took up this role in April 2016.New Zealand’s former Deputy Prime Minister and Minister of Foreign Affairs Sir Don McKinnon served as Secretary-General from 2000 to 2008.

 The biennial Commonwealth Heads of Government Meeting (CHOGM)

 Every two years, leaders from each country come together for the Commonwealth Heads of Government Meeting (CHOGM), to decide the policy and activities of the Commonwealth.
 The first CHOGM was held in 1971.
 New Zealand hosted the meeting in 1995.
-The next event, now called the Commonwealth Summit, is scheduled to be held in London in April 2018.
+The next event is scheduled to be held in London in April 2018.

 The Commonwealth Foundation